The Family Values Tour 1999: History

 Ja Rule, Run DMC, Mobb Deep also appeared on the Tour (in place of DMX, who canceled prior to the beginning of the tour).
-Korn made surprise appearances at a handful of dates.
+Korn made surprise appearances at a handful of dates having Limp Bizkit be the headliner of their tour this year.
 Sevendust filled in for Filter on the Denver date while Filter took time off to film the video for "Take A Picture".
 System of a Down were originally on the line-up but canceled their appearance due to a feud with Limp Bizkit.
 The Minneapolis date was the only that featured both Primus and Korn.